stacks-network/docs/_develop/zero_to_dapp_3.md

 The `loadMe()` code uses the Blockstack's `getFile()` method to get the specified file from the applications data store.
-If the users' data store on GAIA does not have the data, which is the case for a new users, the Gaia hub responds with HTTP `404` code and the `getFile` promise resolves to null.
+If the users' data store on GAIA does not have the data, which is the case for new users, the Gaia hub responds with HTTP `404` code and the `getFile` promise resolves to null.
 If you are using a Chrome Developer Tools with the DApp, you'll see these errors in a browser's developer **Console**.

 <img src="images/kingdom-errors.png" alt="">

-After a user choses an animal persona and a territory, the user presses **Done** and the application stores the user data on GAIA.
+After a user chooses an animal persona and a territory, the user presses **Done** and the application stores the user data on GAIA.

 ```js